No-See-Ums are also known as Biting Midges, Punkies, or Knats. These tiny, biting flies are only

 Wear protective clothing such as long sleeved shirts and long pants.

-Avoid use of outdoor lighting, especially during early evening hours.
+Avoid use of outdoor lighting, especially during early evening hours or use yellow lights for outdoor lighting.

 Eliminate breeding sites.
 Empty receptacles that contain stagnant water.